Funkit/tle-provider/README.md

 # tle-provider
-Pulls TLE data from multiple sources and exposes the result through a REST API
+Pulls TLE data from multiple sources and exposes the result through a REST API.

+The OpenAPI specification is available [here.](./api/openapi-3.0.yml)

 ## How to generate OpenAPI 3.0 code from spec